LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Additional Theoretical Results and Proofs

 \subsection{Proof of Theorem \ref{thm:normal_approx}}

-Our proof utilizes some key results in \cite{bayle2020cross}, while due to the randomness of our minipatch algorithm, we devote our main analysis to the concentration of the random algorithm on its population version (Proof of Lemma \ref{lem:bnd_err_terms}).
-First note that for any $1\leq i\leq N$, we have the following decomposition:
+Our proof utilizes some key results in \cite{bayle2020cross}, the central limit theorem for cross-validation errors when the predictive algorithm satisfies a certain stability notion.
+Inspired by this, our main proof is devoted to showing the stability and accounting for the randomness of our minipatch algorithm (Proof of Lemma \ref{lem:bnd_err_terms}).
+We start by decomposing the deviation of each feature occlusion score to our inference target; note that for any $1\leq i\leq N$, we have:

+where the first term characterizes the deviation of randomly subsampled minipatch algorithm to its population counterpart (limit as $K\rightarrow \infty$); the second term controls how well the LOO residuals approximate the generalization errors on unseen data; the third term considers how our target changes when $N-1$ instead of $N$ training data is in use; the last term examines how the target changes with randomly subsampled minipatches, compared to the combinatorial average $\mu^*,\,\mu^*_{\backslash j}$.
+Recall the definition of $h_j(X,Y)$, $\tilde{h}_j(X,Y;\boldsymbol{X},\boldsymbol{Y})$ in the beginning of Section \ref{sec:proof}, we can then further decompose the second term as follows: